Fix-It Tech Events

 Bringing people together through education and technology

-Location ideas for 2017?
+Event location ideas?
 Contact the Fix-It Tech core team to discuss opportunities.

 Fix-It Tech is a free community technology education event providing computer repair, education and resources.